-The more you monitor your snake collection, the better.
+The more you monitor your snake’s condition, the better.
 Automation is good in a way—an automated machine won’t ever forget to spray in the same way that a person can.
-But there’s a danger of too much automation, where you infrequently check on your pet, and health issues can develop.
+But there’s a danger of too much automation, where you infrequently check on your pet snake, and health issues are allowed to develop.

 If you’re an organized person and you like doing things yourself, you could use a spray bottle.
-But there’s a big difference between a basic spray bottle and a proper one.
 This one from

 The bottle itself is only small at 3” by 11”, but it doesn’t need to be any bigger.
-It has a specially constructed, high-quality brass nozzle which doesn’t create droplets.
-It creates a nice, fine mist.
+It has a specially constructed, high-quality brass nozzle that doesn’t create droplets.
+It creates a fine mist.
 The nozzle can be adjusted.